-Imagine running into the cool ocean after you’ve just fried your back while sitting in the hot sun at the beach.
+Imagine running into the cool Atlantic Ocean after you’ve just fried your back while sitting in the hot sun at the beach.
 Summer’s freedom, along with the weather, is why students love it so much.

 The majority of people enjoy summer better than any other season.
 Due to the extension of the warmer weather, this past summer season has lasted longer than in past years.
 Why do you think this is?
 Is this a product of Climate Change?

-Oakmont teacher Mr. Nicolas Kostich shares, “As the climate has warmed in New England, we’ve seen a number of record summers, with this past summer being the hottest globally on record and a top five hottest summer in Massachusetts.”
+Teacher Mr. Nicolas Kostich shares, “As the climate has warmed in New England, we’ve seen a number of record summers, with this past summer being the hottest globally on record, and a top five hottest summer in Massachusetts.”

-These two weather changes occur every couple of years, and people who don’t understand the El Nino and La Nina patterns think it’s Climate Change because of the resemblance.
+These two weather changes occur every couple of years, and because of their resemblance, people who don’t understand the El Nino and La Nina patterns think it’s Climate Change.

 Global warming is defined as long-term shifts in temperatures and weather patterns.
 These shifts may be natural, but since the 1800s, human activities have been the main driver of Climate Change, primarily due to the burning of fossil fuels (like coal, oil, and gas), which produces heat-trapping gasses.